tencentyun/qcloud-documents/product/移动与通信/短信/控制台应用管理_en.md

 In **Project Configuration** -> **Basic Configuration** page, click the **Set** button in the **Delivery Frequency Limit** tab to modify the frequency of sending messages under the project.
 After modification, click **Confirm**.
 ![](//mc.qcloudimg.com/static/img/686561248ce3a555e33d13796948ab2a/image.png)

-### Alarm for Over-limit Delivery on a Single Day
-Tencent Cloud SMS provides an alarm notification service for excessive SMS messages sent each calendar day.
-If the alarm notification feature is enabled, Tencent Cloud SMS system triggers the alarm to notify the preset alarm recipient when the project sends more SMS messages than the preset limit.
 **How to configure:**
 In the **Project Configuration** -> **Basic Configuration** page, click the **Set** button in the **Over-limit Delivery Alarm** tab to select alarm condition and enter a corresponding value, and then click **Confirm**.
 ![](//mc.qcloudimg.com/static/img/4663593afdb4a1d4dede9e1e98b540a9/image.png)